 - Can attendance at indoor activities be limited to the capacity figures the hall sets and will the organiser be able or willing to comply with social distancing requirements (see Section 2.2)?
 The regulations now allow groups of up to 6 to socialise together at an activity, as can larger groups from the same household, "bubble" or a linked household (making a "qualifying group" see section B below), but mingling between groups is not permitted.
 (For brevity, reference below to groups of up to 6 includes "qualifying groups"). - What arrangements would be made if more people attend than the room has capacity for?
-A meeting which usually takes place in a committee room may need to be moved to a larger space to allow social distancing.
+A meeting which usually takes place in a committee room may need to be moved to a larger space to allow social distancing. - The likely age of those attending.
+If 70 or over, or if clinically vulnerable, can arrangements be made to ensure 2m social distancing throughout their use of the premises, including when using

-- The likely age of those attending.
-If 70 or over, or if clinically vulnerable, can arrangements be made to ensure 2m social distancing throughout their use of the premises, including when using toilets.
-(Shielding for the clinically vulnerable was paused on 1st August but their social interactions need to remain low and within the new group limit of 6). - Are the organisers willing to clean regularly used surfaces before the event, while it takes place and before leaving? - If activities are to be held outdoors what arrangements will be made in the event of rain or a cold snap, e.g. tents, umbrellas? - Will other organisations be using the premises at the same time?
+- toilets.
+(Shielding for the clinically vulnerable was paused on 1st August but their social interactions need to remain low and within the new group limit of 6). - Are the organisers willing to clean regularly used surfaces before the event, while it takes place and before leaving?
+Are they willing to ensure compliance with the requirement to wear face coverings and recording details of those attending or use of NHS QR codes (see Appendix M). - If activities are to be held outdoors what arrangements will be made in the event of rain or a cold snap, e.g. tents, umbrellas? - Will other organisations be using the premises at the same time?
 If so, what arrangements will be made to avoid contact between the different groups e.g. staggered start/finish times, Occupied/vacant signage for toilets? - If an activity will take place outside, will it require access to toilets?
 If so, a charge would be reasonable to help defray cleaning and other costs such as water rates and insurance. - Will it comply with any Government Guidance for specific activities (eg places of worship if a religious ceremony is to take place, guesthouses and hostels if overnight accommodation such as cubs). - Organisers may be following guidance issued by their own governing bodies (eg for sports), which may be more specific to their activity and should provide reassurance.
 If there is a slight difference between that guidance and the information here, it will be for the organiser to decide which to follow, bearing in mind changes in Government Guidance.